 From time to time, CVR is involved in various lawsuits arising in the normal course of business, including matters such as those described below under, "Environmental, Health and Safety Matters."
 Liabilities related to such litigation are recognized when the related costs are probable and can be reasonably estimated.
 These provisions are reviewed at least quarterly and adjusted to reflect the impacts of negotiations, settlements, rulings, advice of legal counsel and other information and events pertaining to a particular case.
-It is possible that CVR's management estimates of the outcomes will change due to uncertainties inherent in litigation and settlement negotiations.
-In the opinion of CVR management, the ultimate resolution of any other litigation matters is not expected to have a material adverse effect.
-There can be no assurance that CVR management's beliefs or opinions with respect to liability for potential litigation matters are accurate.
+It is possible that CVR's management estimates of the outcomes will change within the next year due to uncertainties inherent in litigation and settlement negotiations.
+In the opinion of CVR management, the ultimate resolution of any other litigation matters is not expected to have a material adverse effect on the accompanying consolidated financial statements.
+There can be no assurance that CVR management's beliefs or opinions with respect to liability for potential litigation matters will prove to be accurate.